hgomersall/scons-jinja/README.md

 --------

 An example of various usages is included in the `examples` directory.
-To use is, you need to create an additional directory `examples/site_scons/site_tools` and copy the tool into that directory.
+To use this, you need to create an additional directory `examples/site_scons/site_tools` and copy the tool into that directory.

 Run `scons` inside the examples directory.
 It should generate various